medavox/tuki-nuwa/text/new words.md

-burn | pana i iju na sasa 'give fire to something' **hisa** = sharing; share | *pani pisi* 'part-give', or *pani i pisi na jan* 'give a part to someone' still <verb>, continue to <verb> | awin
+burn | pana i iju na sasa 'give fire to something' **hisa** = sharing; share | *pani pisi* 'part-give', or *pani i pisi na jan* 'give a part to someone' still <verb>, continue to <verb> | awin for (as in with us or against, pro something) | tawa